 It’s a crisp autumnal morning and you’re heading out to work or play.
-You’re wearing your favourite fall jumper (you know, the big, chunky one that feels like a warm hug when you put it on) and a trusty pair of jeans with boots that will insulate your feet and stop your tootsies from getting cold.
+You’re wearing your favourite fall jumper (you know, the big, chunky one that feels like a warm hug).
+You’re also wearing a trusty pair of jeans with boots that will stop your tootsies from getting cold.

-HOWEVER, you’ve just checked the weather app on your phone and WHOAH WHAT THE HECK IS THIS, it’s forecast to be 20 degrees and sunny this afternoon?
+HOWEVER, you’ve just checked the weather app on your phone and whoah – what is this?
+This afternoon’s forecast is 20 degrees and sunny?

 Like, ARE YOU BEING SERIOUS, PAL?
 Do you not know how long it took me to get ready this morning?

-If, like me, you’re getting tired of putting certain clothes on in the morning only to be sweating or absolutely freezing a few hours later, then stress no further.
+If you’re like me and getting tired of putting certain clothes on in the morning only to be sweating or absolutely freezing a few hours later, then stress no further.

 Here’s my guide on transitional dressing and what to wear in between seasons.

-The definition of transitional dressing, or trans-seasonal dressing (they’re one of the same), relates to your styling choices for the period of time in between seasons where you can’t refer to it as the previous season but it’s also not QUITE classed as the next season.
+The definition of transitional dressing or trans-seasonal dressing (they’re one of the same) relates to your styling choices for the period of time in between seasons.
+You can’t refer to this time period as the previous season but it’s also not QUITE classed as the next season.

 If you’re confused whether it’s still acceptable to wear your crop top with the bell sleeves from SS18 or if the moment has been and gone, a bit of investigation into AW18 trends will soon see you right.

-Once you’re down and you’ve got the 411 when it comes to upcoming trends (Mean Girls is bae), you’ll know which pieces you need to push to the back of your wardrobe and which pieces you need to start investing in.
+Once you’re down and you’ve got the 411 when it comes to upcoming trends (Mean Girls is bae), you’ll know which pieces you need to push to the back of your wardrobe.
+You’ll also know which pieces you need to start investing in.

-If your wardrobe needs a serious style update and you’re on the lookout for fresh options, make sure that you take the time to shop around BEFORE purchasing.
-Don’t just buy the first thing that you see only to realise that it’s not going to work with your personal style, body shape or budget (delete as appropriate).
+If your wardrobe needs a serious update, make sure that you take the time to shop around BEFORE purchasing.
+Don’t just buy the first thing that you see only to realise that it’s not going to work with your personal style, body shape or budget.

 During a transitional period, most fashionistas aren’t sure whether to keep rocking key pieces of the previous season or whether to abandon them for the new trends.

 My advice?
 Mix and match both the old and new trends.
-It’s the safe way of ensuring that you’re still considered as stylish regardless of seasonal reference.
+It’s the safest way to ensure that you’re still considered as stylish regardless of seasonal reference.

 The weather can be a pesky fiend when it comes to transitional dressing.
-It goes without saying that you should keep checking your weather app as often as you look in the mirror when wearing lipstick to see if it’s smeared all over your face.
-But your safe bet is to LAYER UP your outfit.
+Keep checking your weather app as often as you look in the mirror when wearing lipstick to see if it’s smeared all over your face.
+But your safest bet is to LAYER UP your outfit.

 Why?
 If you’re wearing layers, you can simply remove one if the temperature gets too warm or add one if that fall breeze is feeling a bit nippy.

-The great news is that layers are always interchangeable and considered as classic staples regardless of the time of year, so you should make the most of them if you want to nail transitional dressing.
+Since layers are always interchangeable and considered as classic staples regardless of the time of year, you should make the most of them to truly nail transitional dressing.